 Award Renewal and Satisfactory Academic Progress:

-Non-need based scholarships. awards and grants are renewed automatically in subsequent years provided the student maintains satisfactory academic progress (SAP) which is reviewed each semester by the Academic Advisory Board.
+Non-need based scholarships and grants are renewed automatically in subsequent semesters provided the student maintains satisfactory academic progress (SAP) which is reviewed each semester by the Academic Advisory Board.
 Students who earn 16 credits per semester with a grade point average of 2.0 or higher generally maintain SAP.

 Students who are placed on probation will receive the scholarship or grant for one semester of probation.
 Should the student continue on academic probation for a subsequent semester, the scholarship or grant will be cancelled for that semester and all subsequent periods of enrollment.
 In the rare case where a student is suspended for academic reasons, she will be ineligible for the scholarship or grant upon her return.
 Students who lose eligibility for non-need based awards may still apply for need-based federal and institutional financial aid, subject to Satisfactory Academic Progress policies for need-based financial aid.

 Medical Leave Policy: